Public and Regulatory

 Assisted leading counsel for the prosecution in a prosecution arising from a fatal workplace accident.
 The prosecution involved unusual matters regarding jurisdiction as the parent charity was not based in the United Kingdom.

 Graham regularly appears for police forces across the South East of England in applications for various injunctions and breaches of such.
-In particular, he frequently assists the constabularies with Domestic Violence Protection Order and Anti-Social Behaviour Order applications.
+In particular, he frequently assists with shotgun appeals, Domestic Violence Protection Order, Football Banning Orders, Criminal Behaviour Orders, and Anti-Social Behaviour Order applications.

 Graham regularly appears for Councils in prosecutions for offences committed under the Education Act 1996, including assisting Dorset County Council with its first ever prosecution for an offence under section 444(1A) of the 1996 Act.

 Instructed in an appeal against a noise abatement notice served on a private landlord.
 The matter was resolved out of court, with the notice withdrawn.

 BCBC v C

 Appeared for the defendant in a prosecution brought under the Town & Country Planning Act 1990

 Appeal against a Noise Abatement Notice.